Plane carrying six including fitness mogul Rainer Schaller crashes near Costa Rica

 A twin-engine turboprop plan was found on Saturday, according to officials.

-The charter plane passenger list included Mr Schaller, the founder of an international chair of fitness centres, including McFit, John Reed and Gold’s Gym.
+According to authorities, the charter plane passenger list included Mr Schaller, the founder of an international chain of fitness centres, including McFit, John Reed and Gold’s Gym.
 Five other German nationals and a Swiss pilot were also believed to be on board.
 All are feared dead.

+German newspaper Bild reported that Mr Schaller’s partner Christiane Schikorsky and their two children also were on the plane en route to Mexico.

-Costa Rica security minister Martin Arias said no bodies have been recovered from the site of the wreckage, roughly 17 miles (28 kilometers) from the coast of the Limon airport.
+Costa Rica security minister Martin Arias said no bodies have been recovered from the site of the wreckage in the Caribbean Sea, roughly 17 miles (28 kilometers) from the coast of the Limon airport.

 The plane, a Piaggio P180 Avanti, went missing roughly two hours and 41 minutes after leaving Palenque, Mexico, when it lost communication with the control tower in Limon.